GrootXI/sales-and-customer-dashboard/README.md

 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

+---

-🛡️ License
+## 🛡️ License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

-🌟 About Me
+## 🌟 About Me

 Hi there!
-I'm Md Amzad Hossain.
+I'm **Md Amzad Hossain**.
 Specialize in turning raw data into meaningful insights that help drive business decisions.